 - Large merit scholarships, like Davidson Scholars or Coca-Cola ($20k+)

-These are good students, in the top 33% of their class, and have decent standardized test scores (1300-1400 SATs, 28-30 ACTs).
+Tier 4: These are good students, in the top 33% of their class, and have decent standardized test scores (1300-1400 SATs, 28-30 ACTs).
 They have taken some APs and Honors classes.
 They have good, if unfocused, extracurriculars.

 Each of these tiers of students has a track to determine their best strategy for applying to colleges.
 The point of this strategy is to ensure they get into the best program they can without taking on too much risk and possibly not gaining admission to any of their schools.
+Here are our recommended tracks by student tier.
+Note that these are general suggestions, each student is unique, and when we work with students we help them build a college list which reflect their individual needs:

 Admission is highly stochastic, meaning that even applicants who fit a university well face some degree of randomness in actually gaining acceptance.
 Generally, higher-tier students mitigate risk by applying to more programs, so they have more chances to gain admission to at least one.